TinkerEdgeT/mendel-docs/GettingStarted.md

 m -j$(nproc)
 ```

+## Flash a device

-After this is complete, you should be able to flash the device:
+After the above is complete, you should be able to flash the device:
 ```
 j build
 flash.sh